utiasSTARS/lfgp/README.md

 # Learning from Guided Play: Improving Exploration for Adversarial Imitation Learning with Simple Auxiliary Tasks
 #### Trevor Ablett, Bryan Chan, Jonathan Kelly
-*To appear in IEEE Robotics and Automation Letters (RA-L) and to be presented at the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS'23), Detroit, MI, USA, Oct.
+*IEEE Robotics and Automation Letters (RA-L) presented at the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS'23), Detroit, MI, USA, Oct.
 1-5, 2023*

 **Paper website:** https://papers.starslab.ca/lfgp/

 *Presented as "Learning from Guided Play: A Scheduled Hierarchical Approach for Improving Exploration in Adversarial Imitation Learning" as a poster at the NeurIPS 2021 Deep Reinforcement Learning Workshop.*

 **NeurIPS workshop arXiv paper:** https://arxiv.org/abs/2112.08932

+## May 6, 2024 Update
+The code in this repository has been updated significantly for our new submission, [value-penalized auxiliary control from examples (VPACE)](https://github.com/utiasSTARS/vpace).
+For more information on that submission and corresponding experiments, see its repository.
+For learning from guided play (LfGP), see the remainder of this README.

+## Learning from Guided Play: Summary

 ****
 <img src="https://raw.githubusercontent.com/utiasSTARS/lfgp/master/system.png" width="75%" >